mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 There are two worlds named Aramis in the Spinward Marches.
 Aramis/Aramis (ie the world named Aramis in the subsector also named Aramis) is an important trade center and naval base.
-‘The Other Aramis’, ie Aramis/Trin’s Veil, is in many ways an opposite.
+'The Other Aramis', ie Aramis/Trin's Veil, is in many ways an opposite.

-Aramis/Trin’s Veil possesses something that its more prosperous namesake does not, however, in the form of a habitable ‘shirtsleeves’ environment.
+Aramis/Trin's Veil possesses something that its more prosperous namesake does not, however, in the form of a habitable 'shirtsleeves' environment.
 Gravity is slightly lighter than Terra–normal and the air is quite thin.
 This is not a major problem, but unacclimatised visitors tire quickly and can become light–headed from quite moderate